 There are a minority of students whose attendance is not satisfactory.
-The government identifies that students with an attendance of below 90% should be classed as “Persistently Absent”.
+The government identifies that students with an attendance of below 90% should be classed as “Persistently Absent” and that students with an attendance of below 50% should be classed as “Severely Absent”.
 This means that any student who falls below 90% attendance will become a persistent absence student and therefore reported to National and Local Government through the school census.

 To put this figure into context – the table below shows what days off do to a student’s overall attendance figure: